Training and Behavior

 Why do so many people have different ideas on putting a dog in a crate?
 My Shih Tzu has loved hers from the very beginning.

 The idea of it being a jail or prison is an uneducated theory.
 We all need a “space” place.
 Dogs, in that area, are no different.
 The animal world creates their own dens and “hiding places”.
-We can offer our little angels their very own safety place a haven they’ll go to willingly each time they just want a little alone time.
+We can offer our little angels their very own safe place a haven they’ll go to willingly each time they just want a little alone time.
 Deny them that?
 Offer a floor pillow instead?
 That’s is thoughtless.
 That is uneducated.
 The crate is not just a place to put “away” the pup.
 It should become their own very precious home.
 Give your angel the love they deserve….their own “private home” to come and go into as they please.
 Not a travel crate, please.
-A crate sized directly for the size pup you have is a reward for your angel
+A crate sized directly for the size puppy you have is a reward for your angel

-And then for their safety, when you leave for errands and at night, that same home becomes their very own safe guard from sometimes, themselves…such as chewing into something dangerous.
+And then for their safety, when you leave for errands and at night, that same home becomes their very own safeguard from sometimes, themselves…such as chewing into something dangerous.

-Puppie chews on everything!
+Puppy chews on everything!
 House is being eaten alive!
 Help!

 I was told not to let my puppy chew on my fingers.
 But he likes it and I rub his gums.
 Now my puppy seems to chew on everything?

-Sometimes when people come to me and are purchasing one of my pups I find it perplexing that they feel they are giving some sort of “so called comfort” to their new pup with their finger in its mouth.
+Sometimes when people come to me and are purchasing one of my pups I find it perplexing that they feel they are giving some sort of “so-called comfort” to their new pup with their finger in its mouth.
 What old wives tale was this?